PanDAWMS/panda-docs/docs/source/developer/document.rst

 2. Repository structure
 -----------------------

-You can see te following structure in the repository.
+You can see the following structure in the repository.

 .. code-block:: none